 Security Incident Management

 As you continuously monitor for threats, your organization will inevitably need to evaluate the risk an attack could pose as well as the vulnerabilities an attacker might exploit to do so.
-If you haven’t already done so, now is the time to implement a risk management program that’s designed to help your organization identify, analyze, prioritize and mitigate cyber risks.
+If you haven’t already done so, now is the time to implement a risk management program designed to help your organization identify, analyze, prioritize, and mitigate cyber risks.

 Cyber Risk Management